CHIP PROVIDER ENROLLMENT NEEDED NOW!

 - Maintain the current level of coverage for mental health and substance use disorders in health insurance plans.

-- Maintain safeguards in private insurance by specifically prohibiting the following:
+- Maintain safeguards in private insurance by specifically

 - Denying coverage based upon a pre-existing condition;